T 269 at Ararat, looking east, circa 1905, prior to the expansion of Ararat yard.

 BELOW: Taken just after the above photo we see the pass. sitting at the platform while the Ararat to Hamilton DRC

 waits for the passengers off the pass.
-Ararat yard could often be almost devoid of activity during the daylight hours but come nightime,
+Ararat yard could often be almost devoid of activity during the daylight hours but come nightime, whilst Ararat slept, the yard was usually humming with activity.

 Both photos courtesy Peter J. Vincent